 SUPREME COURT, MUSEUMS, DISTRICT WHARF, LIBRARY OF CONGRESS

 Take a break from downtown DC and visit Union Market.
 This warehouse-like food market will be filled with tourists and locals alike and is perfect for your morning coffee and snack.
-Peregrine Espresso is one of my favorite coffee shops in DC and listed in my "Top 5 DC Coffee Shops with Great Food" post.
+Peregrine Espresso is one of my favorite DC coffee shops.

 Metro or Uber to the Supreme Court where you can either do a quick walk around the interior (open Monday through Friday 9:00 am to 4:30 pm with free entrance), or visit their calendar to see your options for attending a court session or courtroom lecture, visiting a current exhibition, and more.
 The significance of this building makes it a must for any Washington DC itinerary.